ossiesf/ossiesf.github.io/_posts/2024-01-15-Snake Detection Hypothesis - Neural Net Foundations.md

 This initial NN is based off of fastai's [imagenette](https://docs.fast.ai/tutorial.imagenette.html), which is designed to be small and capable for quick training and evaluation at the early stages of the development process.
 With only 10 classes, each distinct from each other, you can get a workable and performant model.

+Let's start with our imports, load our data and targets, and a few custom functions to keep things clean:

 ```python
 from fastai.vision.all import *